EBZebra/docs/edge/source/guide/OndeviceConfig.md

 Controls zoom-OUT behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
 This setting will not be applied if the parameter is missing or left blank or contains an invalid key code.
 Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs.
 Applies only to WM/CE with IE or Zebra Webkit.
 Other requirements are detailed in the Remarks section at the bottom of this guide.Read more.

 ### StartPage
-Defines the start page of a Enterprise Browser application, displayed at launch.
-This should be a local file to avoid connectivity issues on startup.
+Defines the start page of the Enterprise Browser application displayed at launch.
+A device-resident file is recommended to avoid connectivity issues on startup. **StartPage entry must be a fully qualified local path using `file://` or URL using `http://`**.
 Case sensitive.

 ## Notes